radical-cybertools/quantum-mini-apps/src/mini_apps/quantum_simulation/circuit_cutting/README.md

 - Comprehensive metrics collection and reporting
 - Support for both local and HPC (Perlmutter) environments

+## Background

+Circuit cutting is a technique to increase the size of circuits we can run on quantum hardware at the cost of an additional sampling overhead.
+A larger quantum circuit can be decomposed by cutting its gates and wires, resulting in smaller circuits that can be executed within the constraints of available quantum hardware.
+The results of these smaller circuits are combined to reconstruct the outcome of the original problem.
+Quantum Mini app framework uses Qiskit’s circuit quasiprobability decomposition (QPD) method.
+QPD allows the splitting of large quantum circuits into smaller sub-circuits that can be run on smaller quantum hardware or simulators with limited qubits.
+However, this comes with a cost: the number of times the sub-circuits need to be executed increases exponentially as the circuit size grows.

 ## Configuration

 ### Hardware Configuration